Master of Science in Nursing Program

 - Participate in research and other scholarly activities to expand nursing knowledge.

-The MSN program in Administration and Education has been approved by the Texas Higher Education Coordinating Board.
+The MSN program in Nurse Administration, Nurse Education, and Family Nurse Practitioner has been approved by the Texas Higher Education Coordinating Board.
 The masters program has received full accreditation as a new school from the Commission of Collegiate Nursing Education (CCNE) until 2014.